-Feeling stressed when the world seems to be upside-down is fairly normal for a lot of us.
-All of a sudden simple tasks that we normally don’t think much of are now forefront of our minds, like did I wash my hands before opening that door, oh crap I just touched my face!
+Feeling stressed when the world seems to be upside-down is fairly normal for most of us.
+Suddenly simple tasks that we normally don’t think too much of are now at the forefront of our minds.
+Like; did I wash my hands before opening that door?
+Oh crap, I just touched my face!
 If you didn’t have OCD before this outbreak then there’s a high chance you do now!

-To help encourage a positive frame of mind in all of us, I thought it might be valuable to explore some simple ways that we can all practice self-care when we are feeling stressed that will help us relax and nourish our mental health.
+To help encourage a positive frame of mind in all of us, I thought it might be valuable to explore some simple ways that we can all practice self-care with 8 calming activities.

 Reduce Stress Using These 8 Calming Practices